matipacheco/Mimir/README.md

 # Mimir
 The oracle.
 The dollar predictor.

 _Note: This project was put on hold due my lazyness, as well as the project factibility..
-Something's not right_
+Something's not right_ :thinking_face:

 ## Develepment environment setup
 For the creation of the development environment that contains all the necessary dependencies to run the application, I used [virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/).